-But, it is important to note that, the only product available in the box is the Williams Allegro 2 keyboard and its music rest.
+But, note that, the only product available in the box is the Williams Allegro 2 keyboard and its music rest.
 You, therefore, have to purchase the power supply and the sustain pedal separately.

 Fortunately, the ESS1 pack allows you to acquire all the needed accessories for an extremely affordable price.
-You may also use the piano with 6 D-type cell batteries if you are not close to the power source or perhaps on the go.
+You may also use the piano with 6 D-type cell batteries.
+But only if you are not close to the power source or perhaps on the go.

-The piano comes in more professional design and only weighs 29.8pounds, with an elegant chassis that is available only in a matte black finish.
-The interface includes a power switch, volume knob, Metronome, Transpose and Octave function options, song and record modes, an LCD display, Layer/split modes, and 6 buttons to manage the 10 present sounds.
+The piano features a professional design and only weighs 29.8pounds.
+It has an elegant chassis that is available only in a matte black finish.
+The interface includes a power switch, volume knob, Metronome, Transpose and Octave function options.
+There are also song and record modes, an LCD display, and Layer/split modes.
+What’s more there are 6 buttons to manage the 10 present sounds.

-This particular model is an advanced one from the previous one which was quite disappointing and it has seen some major boost in its sound quality.
+This particular model is an advanced one from the previous one which was quite disappointing.
+It also has seen some major boost in its sound quality.
 It now offers 10’ 2” concert grand piano sound.
 The sound is sampled with 3 different velocity layers.

-Williams Allegro 2 also has 8 different available sounds, which include 2 organs, 2 electric pianos, 2 basses, and 2 pads.
+Williams Allegro 2 also has 8 different available sounds.
+These include 2 organs, 2 electric pianos, 2 basses, and 2 pads.
 The piano also enables Layering where you can balance between two sounds, and even the Split mode, where you can select the different sounds for each side.
 It has a maximum of 64- polyphony notes.